 One common approach is to decide on specific days for working ‘at the office’.
 On such days, there are meetings and discussions.
 And on ‘remote’ days individuals can focus on their own specific tasks.

 With hybrid working becoming more common, companies will likely reduce the amount of office space they rent.
 They simply won’t need to accommodate so many office workers at any one time.
 Plus, downsizing office space is a great way to trim the budget.

 What is the Optimal Amount of Time in an Office?

 Current studies show that two days of remote working is the optimal time for balancing quiet work with collaborative work.
 This will also allow employees to benefit from commuting less.
 Of course, you need to decide what works best for your business.

-What Does Hybrid Working Need to be Successful?
+Hybrid Working: What Does It Take to be Successful?

 Companies need to aim for equalization between workers.
 In an ideal world, all employees would attend the office during the same hours.
 However, this will make social distancing difficult.

 It is also important to instill an ethos of transparent communication.
 This means that all communication is shared with everyone equally as needed to avoid unnecessary conflict.
 Every employee, no matter where they are working, needs to be on the same page.

 Arguably the best legacy of the Covid-19 pandemic is the improved focus on employee wellbeing and health.
 This is paramount to success.
 Prioritizing a safe working environment and healthy work practice is going to mean businesses retain workers while improving efficiency.